-Airless spraying is the most commonly used painting method for thicker coating thickness and exterior masonry surfaces.
-The atomisation of liquid paint in airless spraying is based on the great pressure difference induced by conveying the liquid under high pressure through a small nozzle orifice.
+Airless spraying is the most commonly used painting method in exterior wall painting.
+The splitting of liquid paint in airless spraying is based on the great pressure difference induced by conveying the liquid under high pressure through a small nozzle orifice.
 The resulting paint mist is fine in quality and the droplets hit the surface at a high velocity.
 Because there is no "air lock" to overcome, the paint enters freely into corners and to the bottom of the surface pores.
 The pressure required for airless spraying is supplied by a high-pressure pump, which increases the pressure by tens of times, depending on the surface area ratio between the air-side pistons and the liquid-side pistons.